aelmokhtar/ayoubmokhtar.github.io/_posts/2018-04-23-paypal-bbp-i-couldve-deleted-all-smc-messages-using-brute-force-technique.md

 - 15th of January 2018 – Bug reported.
 - 24th of January 2018 – First response from PayPal, More Information Required –Researcher.
-- 23rd of Mars 2018 – The vulnerability is fixed now.
+- 23rd of March 2018 – The vulnerability is fixed now.